sortira/vidvaan/README.md

 ## ⭐ Acknowledgments

-- Thanks to the developers of the APIs and libraries used in this project.
+- Thanks to the developers of the APIs, academic databases and libraries used in this project.

+  - DBLP
+  - ArXiv
+  - OpenLibrary
+  - OpenAlex

 # Nerd Fonts